 “It’s an important job.
 We save lives and allow folks to go home to their families and make sure they can see their kids go to school.
 We take pride in what we do, and it’s great to see results and progress.
 We have a passion for health and safety at Cummins.”

 Later in the afternoon, Shawn focuses on his personal career development

 by studying for his Certified Safety Professional (CSP) certification.
 Cummins encourages high-level professional development like the CSP and provides reimbursement for his test preparation classes.
 The Director – Corporate Health and Safety also carries a CSP certification and she encourages her team to pursue the same path with the flexibility to advance at their own pace.

 Near the end of the day, Shawn engages with “The Toastmasters Club” to improve his public speaking and communication skills.
 As a part of his personal development work plan at Cummins, he speaks to students at Indiana University (IU), where he is a member of the American Society of Safety Engineers.
 Shawn is preparing for a presentation to the National Safety Congress in San Diego and uses the Club to be more familiar with speaking in front of large groups.

 “Cummins encouraging me to speak in front of a large group is exciting.
 There will be many intelligent professionals there who want to leave with something informative so I have to communicate well and keep folks engaged.
-Toastmasters really helps me feel more comfortable with that type of setting.”
+Toastmasters really helps me feel more comfortable in that type of setting.”

 Before going home, Shawn works out to reflect on his to-do list and plan for tomorrow.
 He takes advantage of the large gym on the corporate campus before riding the Cummins shuttle van back to Indianapolis near his home.
 He likes connecting with employees on the van to meet new people and learn more what they are doing for the Company.